Amavas Ki Raat

 Amavas Ki Raat (English: New moon night) is a 1990 Hindi horror film directed by Mohan Bhakri.
 It stars Kiran Kumar, Rakesh Bedi, Kunika and Jagdeep.
 The plot focuses on occult practices and sorcery.

 Plot

 A pregnant lady discarded by society calls to her sister Nanda for help.
-Nanda is the wife of a powerful tantric magician.
+Nanda is married to a powerful tantric magician.
 She could not save her sister but used her own tantra to give birth to her dead sister's child.
 However, her husband warns her that this child born at Amavas Ki Raat (new moon) may be a demon.